 Hotels take a lot of liberties with how they market themselves, and the categories they put themselves into (“five-star,” “boutique,” etc.).
 While it has geographic limitations, arguably the most prestigious “official” hotel distinction in the world is that of “Palace” status in France.

-For the first time in roughly six years, we’ll see updates to the list of these hotels.
-This also includes hotels having their status taken away, which is the first time in history that we’ve seen that happen (thanks to Ralph for flagging this).
+For the first time in roughly six years, we’ve seen updates to the list of hotels awarded this recognition.
+This also includes hotels having their status taken away, which is the first time in history that we’ve seen that happen.

 In this post: